davidolivefarga/post-manager/README.md

 # Post Manager

-This is an Angular application built for WeFox technical challenge.
+This is an Angular application used to manage posts.

 It shows a lists of posts and lets you create, update and delete them.